The Onion: Madison (1988–2001)

-In 1996, when it was still only a print newspaper, an Onion article titled "Clinton Deploys Vowels to Bosnia" was widely disseminated online without attribution, spurring the creation of The Onions official website (theonion.com) so they could properly claim credit for content that was being passed around online forums such as Usenet and various mailing lists.
-The publication received expanded global recognition as a result of the website as well.
+In response to other websites copying Onion print articles without attribution, graphic designer Jack Szwergold launched an online version of The Onion in May 1996.
+Amid the dot-com boom, high revenue from online advertising allowed the newspaper to professionalize with formal positions and salaries.
 In a 2002 interview, then-editor in chief Rob Siegel said, "If you look at the breakdown of people who read The Onion online, it's like Microsoft, Dell Computers, the Department of Justice and then, like, University of Wisconsin.
 So it's a combination of students and pretty impressive people.
 I get the feeling that the print version is read by people hanging out in bars".

-In the fall of 1996, Ben Karlin, who had been a writer/editor for the publication since graduating from the University of Wisconsin in 1993, moved to Los Angeles and joined other former Onion staff members to create a pilot for a news parody titled Deadline: Now for the Fox Network.
-While the 15-minute pilot, which was completed in 1997, was never picked up as a series for production, its creation led to steady writing work for Karlin and other former Onion staffers, such as writing some episodes of Space Ghost Coast to Coast on the Cartoon Network.
-In the wake of Karlin's departure, Siegel assumed the publication's duties as editor of the publication.
+The website also increased The Onion's global recognition.
+Soon after its launch, the article "Dying Boy Gets Wish: To Pork Janet Jackson" prompted a lawsuit from the singer's legal team, which was settled by issuing a letter of apology in the following issue and providing a complimentary subscription.
+In March 1999, The Onion's website won its first Webby Award in the category of "Humor".

-Sometime after The Onion appeared online in 1996, the publication was threatened with a lawsuit from Janet Jackson because of the article "Dying Boy Gets Wish: To Pork Janet Jackson".
-"We were very nearly sued out of existence by Janet Jackson", said Siegel, adding that in the past he was forbidden to talk about the legal matter and the celebrity involved.
+In the fall of 1996, Ben Karlin, who had been a writer and editor for the publication since graduating from the University of Wisconsin in 1993, moved to Los Angeles and joined other former Onion staff members to create a pilot for a news parody titled Deadline: Now for the Fox Network.
+The 15-minute pilot was completed in 1997, but it was never picked up for production.
+However, its creation led to steady writing work for Karlin and other former Onion staffers, such as writing some episodes of Space Ghost Coast to Coast on the Cartoon Network.
+In the wake of Karlin's departure, Siegel took over as editor of the publication, for which he was paid $400 per week.
+In January 1999, when Jon Stewart became the host of The Daily Show, he chose Karlin to be head writer of the newly restructured show.